 Interesting Fact: The Nature Reserve of Mt.
 Carmel Israel - This is one of the largest nature reserves in the entire country accounting for 80 Dunam (20 Acres).
 For Israel, that is a huge area.

-Great Places to Stay: Stay at one of our featured Bed and Breakfasts in Zichron Yaacov or Binyamina.
+Great Places to Stay: Stay at one of our featured Bed and Breakfasts in Zichron Yaacov, Binyamina or Kibbutz Nahsholim.
 You can use this as your home base and make day trips to the Carmel region, Galil, and the Golan Heights.

 Mount Carmel Israel Top Tip:

-As with any nature trips and tours that require physical exertion, use common sense and wear comfortable clothes and shoes, sunglasses, and a hat.
+As with any nature trip and tour that require physical exertion, use common sense and wear comfortable clothes and shoes, sunglasses, and a hat.
 Also don't forget to always carry with you at least 2 Liters (1/2 galllon) of water.
 Be aware of sundown as these are remote areas and will become very hard to navigate during the late hours.

 Shtu Mayim!
 (Drink water in Hebrew)